DataDog/integrations-core/win32_event_log/README.md

 ### Events

-All Windows Event are forwarded to your Datadog application.
+All Windows esvent are forwarded to your Datadog application.

 ### Service Checks